 There are two main ways to get your commercial driving license (CDL):

-- Company sponsored CDL training.
+- Company Contract CDL Training, or

 Both ways will effectively train you to pass your CDL test and get a new job, but which option is better?